 Drowsiness.
 The switch to Daylight Saving Time on the second Sunday in March (in most areas of the country) can severely affect sleep patterns, especially in people who already are sleep-deprived.

 Busy school zones.
 During back-to-school season, it’s imperative to observe school-zone speed limits and be aware of students walking or biking near schools.
 Remember to stop for all buses when the lights are flashing and the stop arm is out.

 Slick roads.
 Fall can be a slippery time of year, with wet leaves and the first snow or ice of the season impacting driving conditions.
 It’s time to slow down and adjust for how your vehicle handles the road when it’s not dry.

 Wildlife.
 Fall is prime time for crashes with animals, which spike from October through December.
 An estimated 1.5 million drivers strike deer each year.
 In areas where deer or elk roam, slow down, observe warning signs, break firmly, and try to avoid violent swerving if you encounter one in the road.
 If you hit an animal, attempt to move your vehicle out of traffic, turn on hazard lights, and call law enforcement for help.
 Don’t approach or attempt to move an injured animal because it may hurt you.

 Drowsiness.
 The return to standard time in early November is another reminder to get enough sleep.
 Drowsy Driving Prevention Week is dedicated to reducing the growing number of crashes associated with drowsy driving.

 Sometimes, despite all of the precautions we take, we need a helping hand when we’re on the road.
-For extra peace of mind, you can add roadside assistance to your policy through the NEA Auto & Home Insurance Program, provided by California Casualty.
-For as little as $1 a month, it covers:
+For extra peace of mind, considering adding roadside assistance to your policy.
+Roadside assistance often covers: